projectatomic/atomic-site/source/docs/gettingstarted.md

     [fedora@atomic-master ~]$ kubectl create -f frontend-service.json

 Once this service starts, pull up the guestbook in a web browser at the IP you assigned in the publicIPs list, as well as on all minions on port 8000.
 You can make a change in any of these and see it replicated everywhere.
-You've now created and scheduled your first kubernetes pod.
-You can explore the kubernetes documentation for more information on how to build pods and services.
+You've now created and scheduled your first Kubernetes pod.
+You can explore the Kubernetes documentation for more information on how to build pods and services.